 Free Museum Day Tip One

 First off, figure out which museums are offering free days and when those free days are.
 Most free days are weekdays, so plan accordingly (aka Take a “Mental Health Day”).
+Please note, this list is for 2019.

 February 5-7, 12-14, 18-21, 26-28